- What is the full meaning of orchid?

 Libra on the other hand is an air sign and the qualities of Venus here manifests itself through communication.
 They are charming and smooth talkers.
 Additionally they are graceful and refined.

-Frigg is also often seen as the equivalent to the goddess Freyja and also Venus or to other goddesses who are associated with the qualities of the planet Venus.
+Frigg is also often seen as the equivalent to the goddess Freyja and also Venus in Roman mythology.
+It is also associated with the qualities of the planet Venus.

 Although the Orchid might both be suited for Taurus and Libra, due to the Taurus sensual nature the Orchid would suit them best.